 |

-The Blue Swallow MotelThe Blue Swallow Motel in Tucumcari has been serving travelers along the Mother Road since 1939, and today, guests enjoy a pleasant reminder of what it was like to travel across the USA in the “good old days.”
-From the beautifully restored rooms, to the distinctive attached garages, to the fabulous neon display each night, a stay at the Blue Swallow is a unique experience!
-815 E. Route 66 ...
-Phone 575.461.9849 website of the Blue Swallow Motel |
+The Blue Swallow MotelThe Blue Swallow Motel in Tucumcari has been serving travelers along the Mother Road since 1939, and today guests enjoy a pleasant reminder of what it was like to travel across the USA on Route 66 in the “good old days.”
+Unlike the big corporately-owned chains, the Blue Swallow is family owned and operated.
+From the beautifully restored rooms, to the distinctive attached garages, to the fabulous neon display each night, a stay at the Blue Swallow is a unique experience that leaves guests rested, refreshed, and with wonderful new memories.
+Come take a step back to a simpler time, meet your neighbors from around the world, and relax under the glow of the neon lights in the historic courtyard of the Blue Swallow Motel.
+The gift shop onsite offers a large variety of goods and Route 66 materials, such as pins, patches, mugs, caps, T-shirts and more!
+The Blue Swallow has become one of the most sought-after lodging destinations on all of Route 66!
+Make your plans and reservations well in advance of your stopover in Tucumcari.
+815 East Route 66 Boulevard ...
+Phone 575.461.9849 For more information, and reservations, visit the website of the Blue Swallow Motel and Read traveler reviews and more photos of the Blue Swallow Motel at TripAdvisor |

 Motel SafariThe Motel Safari opened in 1959, and today many of the original design elements are still evident, such as the quirky geometric sign, oozing brick mortar and counter stacked bricks in the facade, and square holes in the cinder block structures.
 Enjoy mid-century modern style with today's convenience!
-All rooms include free WiFi, cable HDTV, and in-room Route 66 Radio.
+All rooms include free Wi-Fi, cable HDTV, and in-room Route 66 Radio.
 722 E. Route 66 ...
 Phone 575.461.1048 |

 |